The Trick Is to Keep Breathing (novel): Joy Stone

 The novel's protagonist and narrator.
 She is 27 years old.
 She lives on a council estate on the outskirts of Irvine, North Ayrshire, not far from the dilapidated cottage she owns.
 She is a drama teacher, and works part-time at a bookmakers.
 She is anorexic, and possibly as a consequence no longer menstruates.
 She voraciously reads women's magazines.
 She is an alcoholic.
 Throughout the novel she tries to find the "trick" to keep living on.

 Marianne

 Joy's friend who is also a teacher.
 For the duration of the novel she is teaching in Kentucky, USA.
 She regularly writes to Joy.

 Ellen

 The mother of Marianne.
 She lives alone in a house too large for one person.
 She loves to cook, and equates food with happiness.

 Michael Fisher

 He was the husband of Norma Fisher, and Joy's lover.
 He drowned in a swimming pool in Spain when on holiday with Joy before the novel's own timeline.
 His death is retold throughout the novel in italicized text.

 Paul

 Joy's ex-boyfriend.
-Childhood sweethearts, they were together for seven years.
+Lovers from childhood, they were together for seven years.